Forget All The Myths: Here’s The Truth About Vaping

 Average users however, typically save money when vaping.
-It is a larger upfront cost to buy a vaping device, and a recurring expense to purchase new coils and e-liquids.
+It is a larger upfront cost to buy a vaping device, and a recurring expense to purchase replacement coils and e-liquids.
 The average vaper compared to the average pack-a-day smoker can usually expect to save quite substantially.

 Do You Inhale/Absorb More Nicotine When You Vape?